azagniotov/rails-messaging-rest-api/README.md

 1. Create and list users
 2. Create new conversations with users
-3. List conversations that a certain user is part of
+3. List conversations that a specific user is part of
 4. Send a message to a specific conversation
 5. List all messages in a specific conversation
 6. List all users in a specific conversation
 7. List specific conversation
 8. List all conversations
 9. List specific message

 ## Table of contents